 Ryan got his Ph.D. in a C. elegans lab at University College London and has extensive postdoctoral experience with worms.
 He is responsible for managing our "Glow Worms" stream within the Freshman Research Initiative, which is generating novel knock-in strains and improving CRISPR methods in C. elegans.

 Lea has an undergraduate degree in biology and worked in a lab studying corals before joining us at UT.
-She helps keep the lab organized and running smoothly.
+They help keep the lab organized and running smoothly.

 Nitya is a biochemistry major and computer science minor.
 She's working with Nicole to characterize polarity protein localization in mouse ES cells.